 - Series Entry (2–5 images with same theme): $35

 We accept Visa, MasterCard, American Express and PayPal.
 We also accept checks and money orders in US Funds.

 I’m having difficulty paying for or uploading my entries, who do I contact?

 Please contact us at email@example.com, we will respond as quickly as possible.
 Your work will be accepted without penalties.

 If I’m a winner what will you use for reproduction?

 We will request hi-res RGB files for each winning entry.
 We will then convert those images given our printer’s CMYK specifications.

 When will the winners be announced?

 Ninety-days following the deadline of the show.
-All entrants will receive an email announcement of the winners, winners will be also posted on our web site and announced on social media.
+All entrants will receive an email announcement listing the winners, winners will be posted on our web site and announced on social media.

 Will I have a chance to update the credits for my winning pieces?